firebase/firebase-admin-node/docgen/markdown/firebase-admin.project-management.androidapp.md

 Promise&lt;[AndroidAppMetadata](./firebase-admin.project-management.androidappmetadata.md#androidappmetadata_interface)<!-- -->&gt;

+A promise that resolves to the retrieved metadata about this Android app.

 ## AndroidApp.getShaCertificates()

 Gets the list of SHA certificates associated with this Android app in Firebase.

- The list of SHA-1 and SHA-256 certificates associated with this Android app in Firebase.

 <b>Signature:</b>